 Actions and uses:

 Endive is less effective for reducing hotness and producing nutrition but more effective than lettuce as deobstruent in hepatic obstructions.
 Wild Kasni is more useful for stomach diseases than the cultivated variety.
 Bitter cultivated variety is considered more useful for the liver.
-The medicinal properties of the plant is mainly found on the layers of leaves thatswhy its better not to wash.
+The medicinal properties of the plant is mainly found on the layers of leaves that’s why its better not to wash.

 Root is Aperient, Bitter, Cholagogue, Deobstruent, Diuretic, Emmenagogue, Febrifuge, Resolvent.
 Seed is Appetizer, Carminative, Demulcent and Tonic.
 Leaves are resolvant, anti inflammatory and analgesic. etc.